-Portfolio 1 Local desalination plant, later Option/s 1.
-Extend the reach of the Melbourne- Geelong Pipeline, so that it can supply more of Greater Geelong, Bellarine and Surf Coast, together with a small increase to Barwon Water's share of water from Melbourne.
-2. Build a local desalination plant sized at 50,000 million litres/year, for use by Barwon Water only, to be constructed in two stages: • Stage 1 = 20,000 million litres/year • Stage 2 = 30,000 million litres/year Rationale Tests the relative value of waiting to build a local desalination plant through a small-scale supply augmentation, rather than building one now.
+Portfolio 1 Local desalination plant, later Option/s Extend the reach of the Melbourne- Geelong Pipeline, so that it can supply more of Greater Geelong, Bellarine and Surf Coast, together with a small increase to Barwon Water's share of water from Melbourne.
+Build a local desalination plant sized at 50,000 million litres/year, for use by Barwon Water only, to be constructed in two stages: Stage 1 = 20,000 million litres/year Stage 2 = 30,000 million litres/year Rationale Tests the relative value of waiting to build a local desalination plant through a small-scale supply augmentation, rather than building one now.
 Again, addresses panel interest in a desalination plant that "prioritise(s) control, autonomy and accessibility for Barwon Water".

-Portfolio 2 Share of State's augmentation Option/s 1.
-Extend the reach of the Melbourne-Geelong Pipeline, so that it can supply more of Greater Geelong, Bellarine and Surf Coast, together with a small increase to Barwon Water's share of water from Melbourne.
+Portfolio 2 Share of State's augmentation Portfolio 3 Local alternative water Option/s Extend the reach of the Melbourne- Geelong Pipeline, so that it can supply more of Greater Geelong, Bellarine and Surf Coast, together with a small increase to Barwon Water's share of water from Melbourne.
+Option/s Extend the reach of the Melbourne- Geelong Pipeline, so that it can supply more of Greater Geelong, Bellarine and Surf Coast, together with a small increase to Barwon Water's share of water from Melbourne.
 2. Access a small share of the next major water supply augmentation/s constructed to benefit Melbourne and its surrounds.
 Any decision about the type and timing of such an augmentation would be a matter for the State Government and no such decision has been made.
-However, for the purpose of this exercise, it was assumed that additional supply would be made available to Melbourne in the order of an additional 50,000 million litres/year every 5 years Rationale Tests the relative value of waiting to access a share of a State-based major water supply augmentation, rather than building a local desalination plant, either now or later.
+However, for the purpose of this exercise, it was assumed that additional supply would be made available to Melbourne in the order of an additional 50,000 million litres/year every 5 years 2.
+Enable indirect potable reuse by transferring highly treated recycled water from Black Rock to Wurdee Boluc reservoir (via an initial aquifer storage and recovery scheme at Anglesea), to be constructed in stages: Stage 1 = 7,500 million litres/year Stage 2 = +9,500 million litres/year Stage 3 = +17,500 million litres/year Transfer stormwater collected from the Northern and Western Geelong Growth Areas to Wurdee Boluc Rationale Tests the relative value of waiting to access a share of a State-based major water supply augmentation, rather than building a local desalination plant, either now or later.
+Rationale reservoir.
+Tests the relative value of utilising local alternative water sources, rather than accessing a share of a State-based major water supply augmentation either now or later.

-^{}Original indirect potable reuse option considered by the panel comprised Stage 1 only (Option 27); later Stages 2 and 3 would involve transfer direct to Wurdee Boluc reservoir, which share similarities with the direct potable reuse option considered by the panel (Option 26)
+\ Original indirect potable reuse option considered by the panel comprised Stage 1 only (Option 27); later Stages 2 and 3 would involve transfer direct to Wurdee Boluc reservoir, which share similarities with the direct potable reuse option considered by the panel (Option 26)